dStern98/Cryptocurrency-Tracker/README.md

+# App Details

 This is a Cryptocurrency tracking app designed to mirror the functionality of the iphone Stocks app.
 A watchlist contains basic information about tracked stacks.
 Currencies can be added to the watchlist via the search bar or removed.
+The watchlist is stored in localStorage so that it is preserved across site visits.
 If clicked, the user is routed to a page with price plotting ability for various time-intervals, as well as additional coin metrics.
 Styling is mostly done using boostrap, plotting uses plotly.js.
 Routing comes from react-router.

+The site is deployed at this [https://dstern-react-cryptotracker.netlify.app/](https://dstern-react-cryptotracker.netlify.app/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.